 During 2009, the Company substantially completed a reorganization of its reinsurance operations whereby employees of Sirius International Holding and its affiliates terminated as part of the reorganization were given the option of leaving their balances in the Plan or withdrawing them.
-During 2014, participants terminated in the reorganization did not elect to have any distribution payouts.
-During 2013, participants terminated in the reorganization who elected distribution payouts received \$89,230 from the plan.
-As of December 31, 2014 and 2013, participants terminated in the reorganization had a vested balance in the Plan of \$970,016.
+During 2015 and 2014, participants terminated in the reorganization who elected distribution payouts received \$170,068 and \$142,344 respectively, from the plan.
+As of December 31, 2015 and 2014, participants terminated in the reorganization had a vested balance in the Plan of \$718,053 and \$873,831, respectively.